Akkas Ahamed1, Md. Masum Sikdar2*, and Sonia Shirin3

 'Look East' diplomacy and its foreign policy aspiration of engagement with East Asian countries is part of clear recognition of the strategic and economic importance of the region to Bangladesh's national interests.
 Bangladesh's government is planning to implement the 65,000-kilometer road project through the Asian highway route.
 Bangladesh would be linked to 15 countries with the proposed road network.
-The Asian Highway plan was first launched in 1959 under the UN Economic, and Social Commission for South Asia, and the Pacific (ESCAP).
-Its main purpose is to increase regional and international cooperation between Asia, and Europe via Turkey and to set transportation, infrastructural progress for the socio-economic development of many countries in the region.
+The Asian Highway Plan was first launched in 1959 under the UN Economic, and Social Commission for South Asia, and the Pacific (ESCAP).
+Its main purpose is to increase regional and international cooperation between Asia, and Europe via Turkey and to set transportation, and infrastructural progress for the socio-economic development of many countries in the region.
 In order to realize Bangladesh’s potential and expedite further growth, Japan has come up with the concept of the Bay of Bengal industrial growth belt” or what Prime Minister Shinzo Abe termed “The BIG-B”.
-On the other hand, Chinese President Xi Jinping narrates Bangladesh as an emerging country along with the Maritime Silk Road (MSR) project that he has been championing, which envisages deepening connectivity, constructing ports, free trade sectors, and boosting trade with littoral countries in the Indian Ocean zone, and in East Asia.
-In the introductory part of this paper, we will give a little summary of the concept of look east policy, the relationship between Bangladesh, and East Asia, particularly Japan and China.
-Political and economic relations, trade and investment, regional connectivity, infrastructural development, between Japan and Bangladesh, and China and Bangladesh have been discussed in the paper.
+On the other hand, Chinese President Xi Jinping narrates Bangladesh as an emerging country along with the Maritime Silk Road (MSR) project that he has been championing, which envisages deepening connectivity, constructing ports, and free trade sectors, and boosting trade with littoral countries in the Indian Ocean zone, and in East Asia.
+In the introductory part of this paper, we will give a little summary of the concept of the look east policy, the relationship between Bangladesh, and East Asia, particularly Japan and China.
+Political and economic relations, trade and investment, regional connectivity, and infrastructural development, between Japan and Bangladesh, and China and Bangladesh have been discussed in the paper.
 The main purpose of this paper is to provide a basic understanding of the look east policy of Bangladesh's foreign policy, which is very significant in order to ensure more investment and transfer of technology to Bangladesh.

 Keywords: East Policy, Bangladesh, Relations, Context, infrastructural development, and engagement.